 Hoanib Skeleton Coast Camp sits in scenic, wide valley where two tributaries of the Hoanib River meet.
-It straddles two wilderness areas: private Palmwag Concession and the iconic Skeleton Coast National Park in one of Namibia’s most remote areas.
-Dramatic scenery, sightings of remarkable desert-adapted wildlife and huge seal colonies are just some of its attractions …
+It straddles two wilderness areas: the private Palmwag Concession and the iconic Skeleton Coast National Park, in one of Namibia’s most remote areas.
+Dramatic scenery, sightings of remarkable desert-adapted wildlife and huge seal colonies are just some of its attractions.

-- ∞Enormous seal colonies with ever-attendant predators (black-backed jackals and brown hyaena)
+- Enormous seal colonies with ever-attendant predators (black-backed jackal and brown hyena)

-- ∞Shipwrecks litter the Skeleton Coast, from ancient ones now lying 100 kms inland due to the shifting sands to more recent examples
+- Shipwrecks litter the Skeleton Coast, from ancient ones now lying 100km inland due to the shifting sands, to more recent examples

 Situated in one of Namibia’s most remote areas, Hoanib Skeleton Coast Camp enjoys the best of both worlds: the private Palmwag Concession with its healthy population of desert elephants and the desolate Skeleton Coast National Park – renowned for its enormous seal colonies and shipwrecks.